Our many performers are listed alphabetically by surname. Click on the links below to jump to a letter.

 Josh studied English and Theatre at uni in New Zealand.
 While teaching English, he performed stand up comedy and was involved in film projects around Auckland.

 Having left teaching and moved to the UK, he has performed in three Cornerhouse Theatre shows and has also completed two semesters at Identity School of Acting.
-Peter Shaw’s Parent/Teacher will be his Upstage debut.
+Peter Shaw’s Parent/Teacher was his Upstage debut and he played Andy in Dirty Cash at the Barn Theatre, Molesey in October 2025..